revk/ESP32-Doorbell/Manual/Manual.md

 The idle and active images have an overlay of a QR code on the bottom left if the `postcode` setting is set.
 This encodes the date/time (to minute) and postcode.
 It is intended for a delivery confirmation photo.
 Ideally allow 100x100 pixels for this in designs of images.
 Note a small time (HH:MM) is shown bottom right on the idle image.

+## LEDs

+The rear LEDs show a colour related to an image - this is by default black (off) when idle and blue when active.

+However, if the image file name is prefixed with a letter and `:` then this is used to set the colour for that image.
+E.g. an active image name of `R:HoHoHo` would load `HoHoHo.mono`, and when displayed show red LEDs.

 ## Image files

 The image files are loaded from a web server.
 The `imageurl` setting is used to set this.
-It is recommented that `http://` is used rather than `https://` - this is for performance and memory reasons.
+It is recommended that `http://` is used rather than `https://` - this is for performance and memory reasons.
 For security and reliability it is recommended the server be on the local network, e.g. a Raspberry pi.

 The files are loaded from the `imageurl` with `/` and the image name and `.mono`.
+The image name has any colour prefix removed first.
 The file itself is expected to be a 48000 byte binary image file for 480 x 800 epaper panel.
 Note that the panel is normally mounted landscape, so this file needs to have been rotated.
 To convert an 800x480 `png` to a `mono` file use *ImageMagick*, e.g.

 `convert `*sourcepng*` -dither None -monochrome -rotate -90 -depth 1 GRAY:`*targetmono*